ManishModak/parallax-connect-mobile/README.md

 | Privacy concerns | All data stays local — **never leaves your machine** |
 | Limited mobile access | QR scan & go — **instant connection** |
 | Complex setup | One command — **`python run_server.py`** |

 ---

+## 🚀 Beyond the Competition

+While inspired by the Parallax Hackathon, this project represents just the beginning.
+Our vision extends beyond competition requirements:

+🔮 **Future Roadmap**:

+- Multi-device synchronization
+- Enhanced security features
+- Expanded model support
+- Community-driven development

+🌱 **Join the Journey**:
+This isn't just a competition entry - it's the foundation for a new era of personal AI.
+We invite developers, researchers, and AI enthusiasts to build upon this foundation and shape the future of local AI together.

+---